EqualFiLabs/zkd/docs/TEST-PLAN.md

 * **C harness round-trip:** Build and run `tests/ffi/c_roundtrip.c` against `libzkprov` to call `zkp_init`, `zkp_prove`, and `zkp_verify` on toy and merkle fixtures; assert return codes are `NULL` and free all pointers via `zkp_free`.
 * **Node/TypeScript binding test:** Execute the N-API addon’s jest/tap suite to prove and verify the toy AIR asynchronously; compare digests with CLI fixtures.
 * **Python binding test:** Use `pytest` with `ctypes`/`cffi` wrapper to call the shared library, deserialize JSON responses, and ensure proof buffers are freed explicitly.
-* **Go binding test:** Run `go test ./bindings/go/...` to compile the cgo wrapper and prove/verify toy + merkle programs.
-* **.NET binding test:** Execute `dotnet test` for the P/Invoke wrapper, ensuring `SafeHandle` disposes buffers.
-* **Swift/iOS test:** Build the Swift Package Example (macOS + iOS simulator) verifying a recursive proof via the Swift binding.
+* **Flutter/Dart plugin test:** Run `flutter test` under `bindings/flutter_plugin` to exercise Android/iOS FFI glue and confirm `zkp_free` is called for buffers.
 * **WASI/WebAssembly test:** Run `wasmtime` against the wasm binding to confirm `zkp_verify` passes for the toy fixture in a WASI sandbox.
-* **Cross-language parity:** Generate a proof through the CLI/SDK and verify it in each binding (and vice versa) asserting identical `D` digests and seeds.
+* **Cross-language parity:** Generate a proof through the CLI/SDK and verify it via Node, Python, Flutter, and WASI surfaces asserting identical `D` digests and seeds.
-* **Memory leak checks:** Run Valgrind (Linux), Instruments (macOS), and `dotnet-counters` to ensure repeated FFI calls do not leak when `zkp_free` is used.
+* **Memory leak checks:** Run Valgrind (Linux), Instruments (macOS), and Dart DevTools memory profiler to ensure repeated FFI calls do not leak when `zkp_free` is used.
-* **Callback test:** Register an event callback from each binding, run a proof, and assert receipt of progress JSONL messages with monotonically increasing `percent`.
+* **Callback test:** Register an event callback from each official binding, run a proof, and assert receipt of progress JSONL messages with monotonically increasing `percent`.

-All bindings publish CI jobs that build language packages, link against the shipped `libzkprov` artifacts, and upload logs/artifacts mirroring CLI/SDK tests.
+DIY bindings (Go, .NET, Java/Kotlin, Swift) execute cookbook conformance snippets as part of their respective ecosystems but remain non-blocking for CI; failures there trigger documentation updates rather than release blocks.

 ---